Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Related Works

 The recent works in periocular recognition utilize deep Convolutional Neural Networks (CNN) to \textit{learn features} rather than hand-crafting it.
 For instance, \cite{proencca2017deep} trains a CNN on augmented artificial periocular image samples crafted by interchanging ocular regions of different identities.
-On the other hand, motivated by the human visual attention mechanism that focuses on the eyebrow and ocular area of the periocular image, \cite{zhao2018improving} devises a two-stage scheme, where the CNN learns from periocular images under the guidance of pretrained attention maps.
-However, the network of \cite{zhao2018improving} fails under unconstrained environments due to severe dependency on the pretrained attention map. \cite{zanlorensi2020unconstrained} adopted generative adversarial networks (GAN) \cite{goodfellow2014generative} to remove the noisy attributes such as glasses and eye gaze, leaving only the discriminative attributes meaningful to recognition purposes. \cite{luo2021deep} opts iris to fuse it with periocular to enhance the attention mechanism of the network. \cite{talreja2022attribute} utilizes soft biometrics of subjects to improve periocular recognition performance.
+On the other hand, motivated by the human visual attention mechanism that focuses on the eyebrow and ocular area of the periocular image, \cite{zhao2018improving} devises a two-stage scheme, where The CNN learns from periocular images under the guidance of pretrained attention maps.
+However, the network of \cite{zhao2018improving} fails under unconstrained environments due to severe dependency on the pretrained attention map. \cite{zanlorensi2020unconstrained} adopted generative adversarial networks (GAN) \cite{goodfellow2014generative} to remove the noisy attributes such as glasses and eye gaze, leaving only the discriminative attributes meaningful to recognition purposes. \cite{luo2021deep} opts iris to fuse it with periocular to enhance the attention mechanism of the network. \cite{borza2023adaptive} equips an attention-based local branch to focus more on the salient periocular features.
+These works, however, have not considered transferring informative information from data such as face to improve performance. \cite{talreja2022attribute} utilizes soft biometrics of subjects to improve periocular recognition performance, but their method is trained in 3 stages.

 Near-infrared (NIR) periocular recognition also has started to gain attention for periocular recognition. \cite{hwang2020near} fuses globally pooled features with local features extracted from NIR periocular images. \cite{behera2020variance} aims to extract identity-relevant features by cross-matching the NIR periocular image with the corresponding RGB image under the high-level attention module and variance-guided loss function.
-However, the NIR-based methods \cite{hwang2020near,behera2020variance} are shown to underperform in the unconstrained settings.
+However, the NIR-based methods \cite{hwang2020near,behera2020variance} underperform in unconstrained settings.